-Fans are discussing this lately on social media during the first anniversary for Endgame with interesting new analysis.
+Fans are discussing this lately on social media during the first anniversary of Endgame with interesting new analysis.
 At least Doctor Strange backing off had some near-spiritual logic rather than creating wild speculation about holding back his mystic arts.

 Holding back on having Doctor Strange and Thanos fight again

 All MCU fans remember the famous battle between Doctor Strange and Thanos during Infinity War.
-Thanks to Strange having possession of the Eye of Agamotto and the Time Stone, he made himself powerful enough where he could go up against Thanos without being pulverized.
+Thanks to Strange having possession of the Eye of Agamotto and the Time Stone, he made himself powerful enough that he could go up against Thanos without being pulverized.

 Evidence points to Strange having the ability to kill Thanos during this moment with his magical tools available.
-Instead, Strange sacrificed himself knowing a certain outcome had to take place.
+Instead, Strange sacrificed himself, knowing a certain outcome had to take place.

 Considering Strange had the ability to see 14,000,605 different time outcomes to what would happen later, he had the omniscient quality to bring about the true power of free will.
 Some might say that is playing God, and Strange was seemingly the closest to such a thing.

 This never keeps fans from still pondering why Doctor Strange did what he did.
 On Reddit, the question is still posed, if maybe having more practical reasons in addition to the timeline inevitability.